-Life-cycle Manageability of a service typically refers to how the service is created, how it is destroyed retired and how service versions must be managed.
+Life-cycle Manageability of a service typically refers to how the service is created, how it is retired and how service versions must be managed.
 This manageability is a feature of the SOA ecosystem because the service cannot manage its own life cycle.
 Related properties may include the necessary state of the ecosystem for the creation and retirement of the service and the state of the ecosystem following the retirement of the service.
 The SOA ecosystem distinguishes between service composition and service aggregation: retiring of service composition leads to retiring of all services comprising the composition while retiring of service aggregation assumes that comprising services have their own life-cycle and can be used in another aggregation.

 Another important consideration is that services may have resource requirements, such as concurrent connectivity to a data source, which must be established at various points in the services' life cycles.
-However, actual providers of these resources may not be known at the time of the service creation and, thus, have to be managed at service run-time.